-We have eleven Trustees at present, who are appointed for two three-year terms, with further eligibility depending on the discretion of other Trustees.
+We have ten Trustees at present, who are appointed for two three-year terms, with further eligibility depending on the discretion of other Trustees.
 The policy of the Trust is to achieve a wide range of relevant experience within the Trustee body.
 Appointments are reviewed every three years.
 You can read more about our trustees here.

 The practical work of the Trust is supported and enhanced by the following sub-committees: